PayFlexiHQ/plugin-sprout-invoices/readme.txt

 = Automatic Installation =
 * 	Login to your WordPress Admin area
 * 	Go to "Plugins > Add New" from the left hand menu
-* 	In the search box type __PayFlexi Instalment Payment Gateway for Easy Digital Downloads__
+* 	In the search box type __PayFlexi Instalment Payment Gateway for Sprout Invoices__
-*	From the search result you will see __PayFlexi Instalment Payment Gateway for Easy Digital Downloads__ click on __Install Now__ to install the plugin
+*	From the search result you will see __PayFlexi Instalment Payment Gateway for Sprout Invoices__ click on __Install Now__ to install the plugin
 *	A popup window will ask you to confirm your wish to install the Plugin.
 *	After installation, activate the plugin.
-* 	Open the settings page for Easy Digital Downloads and click the "Payment Gateways" tab.
+* 	Open the settings page for Sprout Invoices and click the "Payment Settings" tab.
-* 	Click on the __PayFlexi__ subtab from the available Checkout Options
+* 	Click on the __PayFlexi__ subtab from the available Payment Settings Options
 *	Configure your __PayFlexi Payment Gateway__ settings.
 See below for details.

 = Manual Installation =